c7d5a6/mordheim-assault/docs/rules.md

 <hr/>

 - **Dual Wielding**: a warrior using two weapons suffers a -1 to Hit on both attacks.
-Also, an attack from an off-hand weapon can be parried on a roll EQUAL TO or higher than the roll to hit with the off-hand weapon if the defender can parry.
+Also, an attack from an off-hand weapon can be parried on a roll EQUAL TO or higher than the roll to hit if the defender can parry.
 Attacks from additional weapons equipped due to skills (e.g. Tail Fighting) or mutations (e.g. Extra Arm) are exempt from this rule.
 Weapons that come as a pair (e.g. Fighting Claws) are also exempt from this rule.
 - New common Skill **Ambidextrous**: the warrior is adept at two weapon fighting and may ignore the dual wielding penalty.
 All Hired swords that come with at least two weapons are presumed to have Ambidextrous as a standard.

 <hr/>